 Inclusive Excellence Student Award

-This annual award in partnership with Multicultural Student Services will fund proposals from UVA student organizations that demonstrate the potential to enhance Inclusive Excellence (IE) across all areas of student life, in alignment with the institutional focus on IE as it enacts the University's strategic mission and goals and furthers efforts endorsed by the Board of visitors relating to racial equity.
+This annual award in partnership with Multicultural Student Services will fund proposals from UVA student organizations that demonstrate the potential to enhance Inclusive Excellence (IE) across all areas of student life, in alignment with the institutional focus on IE as it enacts the University's strategic mission and goals and/or furthers efforts endorsed by the Board of visitors relating to racial equity.
 You can learn more about each area of the IE framework below:

 - Access and Success